wusinyee/MW-Portfolio/EDAwithPython.md

 -------------------------------

-## EDA on dairy dataset
+## EDA: Dairy dataset
-Exploratory Data Analysis (EDA) is an essential step in any data analysis project.
-Exploratory data analysis (EDA) allows us to gain valuable insights into dairy products, such as their qualities, nutritional content, and customer feedback.
+EDA allows us to gain valuable insights into dairy products, such as their qualities, nutritional content, and customer feedback.
 By analyzing a dataset containing information about various dairy products, we can obtain perspective from the data set's big picture, then understand their composition, pricing, and consumer preferences.

 ### EDA Process Flowchat <br>